 Appendix: Supported geoids

-These are the geoids which are currently supported.
+A list of supported geoids can be found here.
 They are expressed as the identifier by which the Trimble ecosystem references them.

 If a JXL is submitted with another geoid, it will be rejected—please contact us to rectify the problem.